The Hilbert scheme of hyperelliptic Jacobians and moduli of Picard sheaves: An application to moduli spaces of Picard sheaves

+defines an extension $\phi\colon \widehat J \times H\ra M(F)$, completing diagram \eqref{jdjhaadweq2}.
+We know that $\phi$ is an isomorphism around $[\xi]\mapsto [F]$.
+Indeed, $\phi$ is precisely the morphism constructed by Mukai in \cite[Prop.~1.12]{Mukai2}, where he proves that $M(\xi)$ and $M(F)$ are isomorphic along a Zariski open subset.
+The construction is homogeneous, in the sense that $\phi$ does not depend on the initial point $[\xi]\in M(\xi)$.
+Therefore $\phi$ is globally an isomorphism, as claimed. \end{proof}

+\begin{remark} The connected component $M(\xi)$ of the moduli space of simple sheaves containing the point $[\xi]$ is the relative Picard variety $\Pic^d(\mathcal Z/H)$, which can be identified with $\widehat J\times H$ by Lemma \ref{lemmaisoab}.
+It is possible to adapt the proof of \cite[Prop.~1.12]{Mukai2} to show that the birational map

+is everywhere defined (and an isomorphism), giving an immediate proof of Corollary \ref{cor8183}.
+We preferred to present the argument above, because the construction makes the isomorphism $\phi\colon \widehat J\times H\ra M(F)$ arise directly, as a ``thickening'' of Mukai's isomorphism $\widehat J\times J \ra M(F)_{\red}$.
+Moreover the argument makes explicit use of (the properties of) the Fourier--Mukai transform. \end{remark}

 { {\bf Acknowledgments}.
 We are glad to thank Alberto Collino for generously sharing his insight and ideas on the problem.
-We also thank Michal Kapustka, Richard Thomas and Filippo Viviani for helpful discussions.}
+We also thank Martin Gulbrandsen, Micha\l{} Kapustka, Aaron Landesman, Richard Thomas and Filippo Viviani for helpful discussions, and the anonymous referees for suggesting several improvements.}